fmager/real-time/m1_memory_hierarchies/s4_building_a_computational_graph.md

 _________________

 ## 3️⃣ Borrow Checking a Graph?
-Ok, so what if we actually wanted a more complex, and applicaple in real-world circumstances, graph we ironically need to deal with the issues that Rust enforces through the borrow checker.
+Ok, so what if we actually wanted a more complex, and applicaple in real-world circumstances?
+We ironically need to deal with the issues that Rust enforces through the borrow checker.
 If we have one node writing to multiple other nodes, that is fine.

 <figure markdown>